mohammad-junaid786/SQL-Data-Warehouse-Project/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

 ## 🎓 Acknowledgment

-This project is inspired by the course
+This project was created by following along with the course:
 **[The Complete SQL Bootcamp (30 Hours): Go from Zero to Hero](https://www.udemy.com/course/the-complete-sql-bootcamp-30-hours-go-from-zero-to-hero/)**
 by **Baraa Khatib Salkini** on Udemy.
-Thanks to the instructor for the clear and practical teaching approach!
+All credit goes to the instructor.
+I built this project as part of my learning, by watching the course videos and replicating the steps to better understand SQL and data warehousing concepts.

 ## 🌟 About Me